timburr1/timburr1.github.io/blogroll.md

 [xkcd](https://xkcd.com/)
 [Saturday Morning Breakfast Cereal](http://smbc-comics.com/)

 **Dead Paper**
-I also subscribe to [Boise Weekly](http://www.boiseweekly.com/) and [the Idaho Statesman](http://www.idahostatesman.com/) for local news, as well as [the Economist](http://www.economist.com/) for global political/financial news, and jokes about the French.
+I subscribe to [Boise Weekly](http://www.boiseweekly.com/) and [the Idaho Statesman](http://www.idahostatesman.com/) for local news and entertainment, as well as [the Economist](http://www.economist.com/) for global political/financial news, and jokes about the French.